-Based on a reported study of analysis of pooled placebo-controlled clinical trials in adjunctive therapy in 1,308 patients with partial-onset seizures, a total of 61.9 % of patients randomised to lacosamide and 35.2 % of patients randomised to placebo reported at least 1 adverse reaction.
-The most frequently reported adverse reactions ( $\geq 10$ %) with lacosamide treatment were dizziness, headache, nausea and diplopia.
+Based on the analysis of pooled placebo-controlled clinical trials in adjunctive therapy in 1,308 patients with partial-onset seizures, a total of 61.9 % of patients randomised to lacosamide and 35.2 % of patients randomised to placebo reported at least 1 adverse reaction.
+The most frequently reported adverse reactions (≥ 10 %) with lacosamide treatment were dizziness, headache, nausea and diplopia.
 They were usually mild to moderate in intensity.
 Some were dose-related and could be alleviated by reducing the dose.
 Incidence and severity of central nervous system (CNS) and gastrointestinal (GI) adverse reactions usually decreased over time.